roeyhappy/AIoT-workshop/README.md

 5. the last step is you need to go into Lab3AWSIoTconnectivity and use transmit_message_to_cloud() function to transmit your data

 **Step 3 is done !!!!**

+## Step 4: How to push a notification to Goldpocket from Lambda
+In this step, there is no hands-on work to do.